truth table: Binary Operations 2

 REFACTOR: make it better

-• I add the second case - when the first input is True and the second input is False, in test_binary.py
+• I add an assertion for the second case, which is when the first input is True and the second input is False, in test_binary.py

 69 def test_logical_nand(self):